 Taxon, taxa: a taxonomic unit (in principle any taxonomic unit), most often used for either a subspecies or a species.
 For example, when discussing Kaempfer's Woodpecker calling it "the taxon obrieni" does not make a statement as to whether Kaempfer's Woodpecker is a full species or a subspecies.

 Taxonomic order: a linear order of the species of birds of the world based on a phylogenetic analysis (see Phylogeny), and therefore also based on the evolutionary relationship among the birds.
 Bird families that are very old are placed first, more recent additions later.
-The commonly used order have for a long time been based on Voous 19771 but some recent DNA based studies have revolutionized the order: one example of the results are that Grebes and Flamingos are each others closest relatives.
+The commonly used order has for a long time been based on Voous 19771 but some recent DNA based studies have revolutionised the order: one example of the results are that ducks and gamebirds have been moved to near the start of the sequence just after ratites, and grebes and flamingos are each others closest relatives.